digitaltwinconsortium/ManufacturingOntologies/Tools/GrafanaDashboard/grafanaalert.md

 ```
 and select 'table' as output.

 Scroll down to the next section.
-In this example your will configure the alert threshold.
-In this example we will use below '10' as threshold, but in production environment this will be higher.
+Here, you will configure the alert threshold.
+In this example, we will use 'below 10' as the threshold, but in production environments, this will be higher.

 ![Threshold Alert](threshold%20alert.png)

-Select the folder where you want to save your alerts and configure the 'Alert Evaluation behavior' - select there every 2 minutes.
+Select the folder where you want to save your alerts and configure the 'Alert Evaluation behavior' - here, select 'every 2 minutes'.

 Hit the 'Save and exit' button on the top.

-Now you will see in the overview of your alerts that an alert is triggered when your OEE is below '10'.
+In the overview of your alerts, you can now see an alert being triggered when your OEE is below '10'.

 ![Alert overview](alertoverview.png)

-Now you can integrate this with for example 'Microsoft Dynamics Field Services' or other own services.
+You can integrate this with, for example, Microsoft Dynamics Field Services.